sudo-Harshk/Project-Genesis/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- Google Gemini API for AI-powered idea generation
+- OpenRouter API for AI-powered idea generation
 - React team for the amazing framework
 - Tailwind CSS for the utility-first styling
 - Open source community for inspiration and tools